returnMarcco/Web-Proxy-Automation/README.md

 Step 1) Run the script and follow the prompts.
 It's that simple.

-If this helped you learn, consider leaving a follow on both of my Twitch (https://twitch.tv/returnMarcco) & YouTube (https://www.youtube.com/channel/UC1aPOXPpMAKbPOT0Hw1GbMg) channels.
+If this helped you, consider leaving a follow on both of my Twitch (https://twitch.tv/returnMarcco) & YouTube (https://www.youtube.com/channel/UC1aPOXPpMAKbPOT0Hw1GbMg) channels.

 Sources: Stackoverflow, https://www.codegrepper.com/code-examples/whatever/Make+a+batch+file+that+opens+site+in+browser+and+enter+login+information